johanley/postscript-notes/README.md

 (Note that using the `scale` operator to change size only works if the aspect ratio remains the same.)

 In the web, pages that are responsive to changes to screen size and orientation have become ubiquitous.
-The same idea can be applied to print.
+The exact same idea can be applied to print.

-## Practice: Margins That Are Sensitive to the Position of the Binding
+## Margins That Are Sensitive to the Position of the Binding
 Many, many books published these days have margins that are the same left-right.
 This often creates annoying problems for the reader, if the text is too near the binding.
-Consider making your margins asymmetric, and larger near the binding.
+If your output is to be bound, consider making your left-right margins asymmetric, and larger near the binding.